Guangzhou International Award for Urban Innovation Rules and Procedures

 5. The Guangzhou Award strictly abides by the principles of impartiality, equitability and openness, in an effort to ensure operational transparency and independence.

 6. The Guangzhou Award Organizing Committee is responsible for the organization and implementation of all affairs related to the award.
-The Guangzhou Award Secretariat takes care of the assessment organization of the Award and the daily work involved.
+The Guangzhou Award Secretariat, based in the City of Guangzhou of the People’s Republic of China, takes care of the assessment organization of the Award and the daily work involved.

-7. Starting from 2012, the Guangzhou Award will be organized biennially, producing 5 winners each cycle.
+7. Starting from 2012, the Guangzhou Award will be organized biennially, producing up to 5 winners each cycle.

-11. The Guangzhou Award Organizing Committee, jointly established by the UCLG, Metropolis, and the City of Guangzhou, is responsible for the organization and implementation of assessment activities.
+11. The Guangzhou Award Organizing Committee, jointly established by the City of Guangzhou, UCLG, and Metropolis, is responsible for the organization and implementation of Award and its assessment activities.

 12. Following authorization from the Guangzhou Award Organizing Committee, the Guangzhou Award Secretariat undertakes the following responsibilities in the assessment activities: